404Wolf/mdvalidate/srs.typ

 // REQ-1:
 // REQ-2:

-== Live video, audio, and interaaction streaming

-// Additional system features follow the same structure as System Feature 1

-== Web App to interface with the device manager

-// Additional system features follow the same structure as System Feature 1

 = External Interface Requirements

 == Software Interfaces // wolf

-We will be making a `go` server that speaks `Scrcpy`'s binary protocol and re-exposes the phone over a WebRTC API so that you can communicate with the phone via a web browser.

-The `go` server will establish TCP connections to the `scrcpy` server running on the Android device, and then, using [pion](https://github.com/pion/webrtc), a `go` implementation of WebRTC, re-expose the phone over WebRTC.

 // Describe the connections between this product and other specific software components (name
 // and version), including databases, operating systems, tools, libraries, and integrated commercial